The Danish Vikings

 and Alfred, fled to Normandy.

-Cnut divided England into four earldoms – Northumbria, Wessex, Mercia and East Anglia.
+Canute divided England into four earldoms – Northumbria, Wessex, Mercia and East Anglia.
 Canute controlled Wessex, Eadric Streona ruled Mercia, Thorkell the Tall controlled East Anglia and Eric Haakonsson ruled Northumbria.

 1017 (2nd July)

-King Cnut married Aethelred’s widow, Emma of Normandy.
+King Canute married Aethelred’s widow, Emma of Normandy.

 A son, Harthacnut

-, was born to Cnut and Emma of Normandy.
+, was born to Canute and Emma of Normandy.

 Cnut inherited the Kingdom of Denmark when his brother, Harald, King of Denmark died.
-He immediately made arrangements to go to Denmark to secure the throne.
+He immediately began making arrangements to go to Denmark to secure the throne.

-Cnut sailed to Denmark accompanied by nine ships.
+Canute sailed to Denmark with a fleet of nine ships.
 He left Thorkell the Tall as regent of England.